soyjavi/vanillachain/store/readme.md

-this folder contains all LowDB files
+this folder contains all blockchains files